1. New Members.

 There is easy free parking next to the Green, no joining fee and the annual membership fee a modest £60 a year.

-If you would like to try us out please contact the Club Secretary for more information and to arrange your first visit, as play is very dependent on the weather.
+If you would like to try us out please contact the Club Officers for more information and to arrange your first visit, as play is very dependent on the weather.

 In addition the rest of the car park has now been resurfaced to provide a more solid base at the entrance.